 Rheumatology Nurse Specialist, Brighton and Sussex University Hospital Trust

 Helen has been a nurse for over 30 years and has worked in a variety of specialities.
 She trained at Central Middlesex Hospital in London and worked in general medicine, including cardiac, CCU, and general surgery.

 She then spent time travelling before nursing overseas in a urology ward.
 During this time she completed her BA in health service management and a clinical tutor course.
 On returning to England she worked on an elderly care rehabilitation ward and a surgical ward, before becoming a clinical site manager.

-Helen has been in her current role for almost ten years.
-During this time she completed her MDipCert advanced nurse practitioner and is currently studying an injection therapy module to undertake joint and soft tissue injections.
-Her key areas of practice are running nurse-led biologic and arthritis clinics.
+Helen has been in her current role for eleven years.
+During this time she completed her MDipCert advanced nurse practitioner and more recently the non-medical prescribing.
+Her key areas of practice are running nurse led early arthritis and biologic clinics.

 Julie qualified as an RGN in 1988 having attended the Mid-Worcestershire School of Nursing.
 Julie initially worked at Kidderminster General Hospital as a Staff Nurse in the Elderly Care Unit and then left the NHS to pursue a career as Deputy Matron and Matron of a nursing home.
 She then returned to the NHS and began her rheumatology nursing journey in 2001.
 Julie has worked as a staff nurse and day unit sister in rheumatology before becoming a specialist nurse in 2006, and completed her non-medical prescribing qualification in 2005.